Asymptotics of the partition function for $\beta$-ensembles at high temperature: Introduction

+This functional can be shown to admit a unique minimizer $\mu_V$ that we call the \textit{equilibrium measure} and which is sometimes referred to as the \textit{thermal equilibrium measure} in the context of Coulomb gases \cite{armstrong2021local,armstrong2022thermal,serfaty2023gaussian,padilla2025poisson}.
+This minimizer is absolutely continuous with respect to the Lebesgue measure, and its density $\rho_V$, called the \textit{equilibrium density}, is supported on the whole real line, see \cite[Lemma 3.2]{GMToda} for a proof and \cite{AllezBouchaudGuionnet} for plots of $\rho_V$.
+As a consequence of \cite{Garcia,GMToda}, we have:

+As the minimizer of the functional $\mcal{E}_V$, it is known that there exists a constant $\lambda_V\in\R$ such that $\rho_{V}$ satisfies the following equation:

-where $\lambda_V$ is a constant (see \cite{GMToda}[Lemma 3.2]).
-In this context, $\rho_V$ is supported on $\R$ because of the presence of the entropy in the minimizing equation.
-This is a major difference with the $\beta$-constant case and $N$-scaled potential, where the equilibrium measure is compactly supported.
-This equation can be rewritten, assuming $\rho_V$ is continuous (which is true as long as $V$ is smooth; see \cite{DwoMemin}[Lemma 2.2]), as
+(see \cite[Lemma 3.2]{GMToda}).
+In \eqref{eqmeasure:charac}, it is the term $\log\rho_{V}$ that forces $\rho_V$ to be supported on the whole real line, since the two other terms in the LHS remain locally bounded.
+This is a fundamental difference from the usual $\beta$-ensembles, where the equilibrium measure is compactly supported.
+This equation can be rewritten as

-One observes that $U^{\rho_{V}}$ diverges logarithmically to $-\infty$ at infinity \cite{DwoMemin}[Lemma 2.4].
-Hence, assuming that $V$ grows fast enough at infinity, instead of a compactly supported measure as in the constant $\beta$ case, the equilibrium density is an exponentially fast decaying function at infinity in the case $\beta N=2P$.
-Furthermore, this measure can be seen as an interpolation (with the appropriate scaling in $P$) called originally the Gauss-Wigner crossover \cite{AllezBouchaudGuionnet} between the equilibrium of the classical $\beta$-ensembles (when $P$ goes to $+\infty$) and the measure $d\mu(x)=e^{-V(x)}dx/Z$ (when $P$ goes to 0) \cite{nakano2020poisson}.
-Note that under the choice of $V_G(x)=x^2/2$, the density has an explicit form \cite{AllezBouchaudGuionnet}:

-This density is also explicit in some other models, namely the Laguerre and Jacobi ensembles, involving hypergeometric functions \cite{mazzuca2022mean}.

-Our goal here is to follow a strategy introduced in \cite{BoG1}, \cite{BoG2} and used in \cite{borot2015large} and \cite{borot2016asymptotic} to establish the existence of the large $N$-asymptotic of $\log \mcal{Z}_N[V]$ for a general potential of the form $V_{G,\phi}(x):=x^2/2+\phi$ where $\phi$ is a bounded smooth function.
-Namely we wish to show that for all $K\geq 0$, there exists $c_0,\dots,c_K\in\R$ depending on $\phi$ and $P$ such that

-Before stating the main results and explaining how to obtain them, we need to introduce some objects.
-An object that appears naturally when tackling this model is the so-called \textit{master operator} $\Xi$ defined, for sufficiently smooth $\phi$, by:

-where $\mcal{H}$ denotes the \textit{Hilbert transform}, which is defined by $\mcal{H}[f](x)=\displaystyle\fint_\R\dfrac{f(y)}{y-x}dy$ and where the integral has to be understood as a Cauchy principal value.
-The main difference between $\Xi$ and the master operator $\mcal{K}$ that arises in the classical $\beta$-ensembles is the first derivative term of the RHS in \eqref{def:masteroperator}.
-Because of this term, $\Xi$ is then an unbounded operator.
-While in the classical $\beta$-ensembles, $\mcal{K}$ is easily invertible and controled, see \cite{bekerman2015transport} dealing such an operator demands lot of technicalities in general.
-In particular, inverting and obtaining controls is much more difficult in this case.